- Zero Carbon Australia

 - Get Involved

-The Zero Carbon Australia Land Use Forestry and Agricultural Plan is part of the Zero Carbon Australia Project (ZCA), an exciting initiative of Beyond Zero Emissions and the University of Melbourne's Melbourne Energy Institute and Melbourne Sustainable Society Institute.
-The project will develop a road map for the transition to a decarbonised Australian economy on a ten year time scale.
+The Zero Carbon Australia Land Use Report is part of the Zero Carbon Australia (ZCA) project, an exciting initiative of Beyond Zero Emissions and the University of Melbourne's Melbourne Energy Institute and Melbourne Sustainable Society Institute.
+The project provides a road map for the transition to a decarbonised Australian economy on a ten-year time scale.

 The complete set of ZCA reports to be produced are:

 Report 1: The ZCA Stationary Energy Plan addresses the re-powering of Australia's stationary energy sector with zero emissions technology

 Report 2: The ZCA Buildings Plan considers measures to improve energy efficiency, and hence reduce the demand for stationary energy

 Report 3: The ZCA Transport Plan is concerned with powering private and public transportation with renewable electricity

 Report 4: The ZCA Industrial Processes Plan addresses measures to reduce emissions from industry